 Your solicitor will calculate how much stamp duty is due and request this from you before the sale is closed.
 The amount is paid to the Revenue Commissioners, who place a stamp on the property deeds.
 Without this stamp, the deeds cannot be registered.

-Before 8 December 2010, the amount of stamp duty payable varied according to the value of the property (home or apartment, land or housing site) and your status (first-time buyer, investor, etc.).
+Before 8 December 2010, the amount of stamp duty payable varied according to the value of the property and your status (such as first-time buyer or investor).
 Stamp duty was divided up into different categories and rates and the amount you had to pay depended on your particular circumstances.

 First-time buyer exemption